turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

         electionId++;
     }
 ```
-Here you can see that, new `Election` contract is deployed on the network using the `new` keyword.
-And address for the deployed smart contract is stored in the `Elections` mapping.
+Here you can see that new `Election` contract is deployed on the network using the `new` keyword.
+And the address for the deployed smart contract is stored in the `Elections` mapping.
 Once the election contract is deployed successfully, `electionId` is incremented.

 ### **Add new migration**